-I had trauma around me from a very early age and even though I was physically well, emotionally I began to live with irrational fears around illness.
+I had trauma around me from a very early age and even though I was physically well, emotionally those fears from time to time, became irrational.

-Be patient with yourself and give yourself time.
-Try to look at your fears objectively so that you begin to see why you have those fears.
+Give yourself time.
+Try to look at your fears objectively so that you can begin to see and understand why you may have those fears.
 If the fear comes from a traumatic experience, try to ascertain as much as you can about the experience.
-There is usually a lesson we can take from our experiences.
-Traumatic experiences are usually one off experiences that never happen again, although that doesn’t always stop us worrying that it will happen again.

-I believe that once we begin to understand more about our experience and we can rationale our fear, we will begin to look at our fears differently.
-It is only at that point, we may think about bringing about change.
+Once we begin to understand more about our experience and we can rationale it, we should begin to look at our fears differently.
+It is only at that point that we can think about bringing change.